MaskdDev/MaskdDev-Docs/docs/writerstats/guide/sessions.md

 - `start_delay` - Decide how much time until the session starts to give all your writing buddies time to join!
 This is a minutes value and can be a maximum of 60 minutes.
 This option is only available for group sessions.

+- `end_delay` - Decide how much time participants will have to submit their wordcount after the session ends!
+This is a minutes value and can be a maximum of 30 minutes.
+This option is only available for group sessions.

 _Note:_ If you wish to start a group session as a spectator, you may use the optional `join_type` option to do so.

 ## Joining a group session